Zak Kostopoulos (Zackie Oh!), a queer drag-performer activist and human rights defender, died on 21 September 2018.

 From colonialism and racial Othering to an inherently dominant masculinity and sexual Othering, the identity of the Self has always been placed in the center.

-If identities are innately relational; how can we use new forms of power to construct different realities than the one that sees the White cis-male at the center?
+If identities are innately relational, how can we use new forms of power to construct different realities than the one that sees the white cis-male at the center?

-By creating this textile spatial installation I seek to establish a different reality of the "Other" identity.
+By creating this spatial textile installation I seek to establish a different reality of the "Other" identity.
 The viewer engages with the piece physically and thus finds themselves in a constant dialogue due to the unavoidable dissociation.